Post updated 1 October 2024

 What are councils and the Scottish Government doing to reduce the use of temporary accommodation?

-A “Temporary Accommodation Task and Finish Group”, chaired by Shelter Scotland and the Association of Local Authority Chief Housing Officers, was asked to develop an action plan to reduce the numbers of people in temporary accommodation and the length of time that they spent there.
+It set up a “Temporary Accommodation Task and Finish Group”, chaired by Shelter Scotland and the Association of Local Authority Chief Housing Officers, to develop an action plan to reduce the numbers of people in temporary accommodation and the length of time that they spent there.

 Longer term, there is continuing focus on the prevention of homelessness.
-The Scottish Government plans to introduce legislation to strengthen homelessness prevention based on the work carried out by the Scotland Homelessness Prevention Review Group.
+The Housing (Scotland) Bill, currently at the first stage of its parliamentary process, proposes new homelessness prevention duties based on the work carried out by the Scotland Homelessness Prevention Review Group.

 Kate Berry